Mika Häkkinen: 2005

 Häkkinen drove for the HWA team in the 2005 season.

 On 6 November 2004, it was announced that Häkkinen would make his debut in the Deutsche Tourenwagen Masters (DTM) series for the HWA Team in the 2005 season.
 He was partnered by Gary Paffett, Jean Alesi and Bernd Schneider.
 Häkkinen had previous experience of driving touring cars in July 2001 at the Brno Circuit alongside Schneider.
 In January, Häkkinen once again participated in the Arctic Rally driving a Toyota Corolla with co-driver Risto Pietiläinen.
 Häkkinen retired when he slid off the road on the eleventh stage.

-His debut DTM season started well: He secured eighth position in his first race at the Hockenheimring; and in the following race at the EuroSpeedway Lausitz, held his first podium in his DTM career.
+Häkkinen's debut DTM season started well: He secured eighth position in his first race at the Hockenheimring; and in the following race at the EuroSpeedway Lausitz, held his first podium in his DTM career.
 Two weeks later at Spa-Francorchamps, Häkkinen qualified on pole position and later took his first DTM win after only three starts.
 Despite the early success, he did not score points in the next three races which included consecutive retirements at Oschersleben and the Norisring.
 He later scored a further points position at the race held at the Nürburgring, before further consecutive 12th-place finishes in the next two races.
 Häkkinen ended the 2005 season by taking a second-place finish at Istanbul Park and finished outside of the points scoring positions with 15th place at Hockenheim.
 Häkkinen finished the season fifth in the Drivers' Championship, with 30 points.